 higher densities in streams with the highest risk of vertebrate predation.
 Along with many students and other colleagues, we have spent many years trying to understand that perplexing pattern.
 Adaptive behavior and life history strategies that can be induced experimentally by predator risk result in equivalent probabilities of surviving the larval stage, but do not explain the high relative abundance of Baetis populations in streams -

-Knowledge graph centered on Why do vulnerable mayflies thrive in trout streams with 40 nodes and 203 connections.
-Top connected: Life histories and the strengths of species intera, Fitness and community consequences of avoiding mul, Determinants of diet of brook trout (<i>Salvelinus, Lepidoptera, Hydrologic and behavioral constraints on ovipositi.
+Knowledge graph centered on Why do vulnerable mayflies thrive in trout streams with 60 nodes and 308 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Beetles, Callospermophilus lateralis, Life histories and the strengths of species intera.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.